 - Registrations made less than 30 days prior to the start of the course will be considered at the discretion of Kawai Purapura management and yoga teacher training department.

 - The training consists of both, a residential and a home practice component.
 There will be online submissions, using dropbox.
 Please note that the home practice is an essential part of the training and that timely submissions are expected.
-Late home practice submissions cause a penalty of $30 administration and marking fee.
+Late home practice submissions incur a penalty of $30 administration and marking fee.

 Course cancellation and refund policy